-Translation exposure.
+Validation of revaluations.
 Hedging exposure that arises when subsidiaries’ assets and liabilities are translated into Swedish kronor (known as equity hedging) is assessed on a case-by-case basis and is arranged based on the value of net assets upon consolidation.
+The Group’s non-current assets are mainly Swedish, with the exception of the paperboard mill in the UK, which accounts for 2 per cent of the assets.
 The hedges take the form of foreign currency loans or forward foreign exchange contracts.
-Exposure that arises when the earnings of foreign subsidiaries are translated into Swedish kronor is not normally hedged.